 In August 2016, Rev. Dr. Norma Fair-Brown from Scotch Plains, New Jersey served as the Assistant Pastor and pulpit supply, along with others, until she relocated to Georgia in April 2017.
 In August 2017, Rev. Kevin Jones of Elizabeth, New Jersey became interim pastor and served faithfully until December 30, 2018.

 On December 9, 2018, Rev. Dr. Ross is continuing the vision and was installed as the eighth pastor of New Hope Baptist Church of Hackensack, New Jersey.
 Pastor Drew, as he is affectionately called, preached his first sermon as Senior Pastor-Elect at Watch Night service, December 31, 2018, where he expressed his desire to become a member of New Hope Baptist Church of Hackensack, New Jersey.

 Pastor Drew began his pastorate on January 1, 2019, received the Right Hand of Fellowship on January 6th, and is now a full-fledged member and Senior Pastor of New Hope Baptist Church of Hackensack, New Jersey.
-Rev. Dr. Ross is continuing the vision and will be installed as the eighth Pastor of New Hope Baptist Church of Hackensack, New Jersey on April 7, 2019.
+Rev. Dr. Ross is continuing the vision and was installed as the eighth Pastor of New Hope Baptist Church of Hackensack, New Jersey on April 7, 2019.

 In faith we give honor and glory to God for what he has and will do in our Church Family.
 We continue to build upon the good of the past, rejoicing, honoring and thanking those on whose shoulders we proudly stand and knowing that our help comes from the Lord.
 We honor them for their steadfast faithfulness.
 We thank them for our rich heritage and the tradition of continued growth and building.
 They established a tradition of prayerfully moving forward through the empowerment of God’s Word.
 We rejoice in knowing we also can do all things through Christ who gives us strength.